 Employees who have good problem-solving skills are vital for the successful functioning of any business.

-But what specific skills are employers looking for?
+But what specific in-demand skills are employers looking for?

-Here are five of the most important problem-solving skills that businesses want their employees to have.
+Here are ten of the most important problem-solving skills that businesses want their employees to have.

 1) Creativity